-Therefore, Facebook, Twitter, Snap and Pinterest will need to constantly innovate and bring out new products in order to keep their users hooked and spend as much time as possible on their platforms.
+Therefore, Meta, Twitter, Snap, and Pinterest will need to constantly innovate and bring out new products in order to keep their users hooked and spend as much time as possible on their platforms.

-Social media companies spend a lot of resources on research and development not only for products development but also for advertising technology.
+Social media companies spend a lot of resources on R&D not only for product development but also for advertising technology.